 The physical symptoms of withdrawal are perhaps the biggest concern for prospective rehab patients.
 While it’s true that alcohol withdrawal can be unpleasant, keep in mind that there are resources, medications, and help that medical professionals can offer.

 Physical symptoms of withdrawal typically start about eight hours after the last drink of alcohol.
 These symptoms might start with mild nausea and abdominal pain.
 Between two to three days into the detox, physical symptoms often reach their peak.
-During this stage, it’s normal for patients to have an unusually high heart rate, to struggle with temperature fluctuations or to sweat profusely.
+During this stage, it’s normal for patients to have an unusually high heart rate, struggle with temperature fluctuations, or to sweat profusely.

 Psychological Withdrawal Symptoms to Expect

 In addition to physical symptoms, alcohol withdrawal can cause psychological and emotional symptoms.
 Patients who have a mental illness diagnosis might find that their conditions get worse during withdrawal.
-Even those without mental health problems might find some issues developing during the week or so of withdrawal.
+Even those without mental health problems might encounter some issues developing during the week or so of withdrawal.

 Some of the psychological symptoms that can occur during a withdrawal from alcohol include: